nguie2/jenkins-ml-pipeline/README.md

 As a Senior DevOps Engineer with deep MLOps expertise, I've witnessed the challenges organizations face when trying to productionize machine learning models:

 ### **🔥 The Problem**
-- **83% of ML projects never make it to production** due to infrastructure complexity
+- Many ML projects struggle to reach production due to infrastructure complexity
-- **$6.2B lost annually** in enterprises due to failed ML deployments
+- Organizations lose significant resources on failed ML deployments
-- **6-12 months average time** to deploy a single ML model to production
+- Traditional ML deployment processes can take months to complete
-- **Vendor lock-in costs** averaging $2.3M per year for cloud-native ML platforms
+- Proprietary ML platforms create expensive vendor lock-in situations

 ### **💡 The Solution**
 This project solves these critical enterprise pain points: